anharrington/handsonpython/rstP/io.rst

 .. index:: shell; program input

-Follow the instruction (and press Enter).
-Make sure the typing cursor is in the Shell window, at the end of this line.
+Make sure the typing
+cursor is in the Shell window, at the end of this line.
+Then follow the instruction (and press Enter).
 After you type your response, you can see that the program has taken in the line you typed.
 That is what the built-in function ``input`` does:
 First it prints the string you give as a parameter (in this case